denten-books/plain-text/2-chapter.md

 imbalances of access along the lines of gender and geography [@huebler_adult_2013].
-By a conservative estimate, the number of scientific publications grows at about 4.7 percent per year, which means that the amount of published research roughly doubles every 15 years or so (and the numbers are much, much higher in some fields) [@archambault_welcome_2005;
+By a conservative estimate, the number of scientific publications grows at about 4.7 percent per year, which means that the amount of published research roughly doubles every 15 years or so, and the figures are much higher in some fields [@archambault_welcome_2005; @crespi_empirical_2008;
-@crespi_empirical_2008; @larsen_rate_2010].
+@larsen_rate_2010].
 The number of books published in the United States almost tripled from 2005 to 2009 [@bowker_u.s._2009].
 All measures point to a drastic expansion of the textual field.
 Something does not add up.
 As a society we are reading, writing, and publishing more each year.
+With these figures in mind, I
-With these figures in mind, I ask: What is at risk, literature, or merely one of its many definitions?
+ask: What is at risk, literature, or merely one of its many definitions?
 Does the diffusion of the textual field somehow cheapen the literary enterprise of art for art's sake, or protect it?
-What is the source of modern metaphysical anxiety about the status of literary text?
+What is the source of the contemporary metaphysical anxiety about the status of the literary text?

 In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens_rise_1998; @merrin_television_1999].
 A decade